 Federal Satisfactory Academic Progress

 To be eligible for federal Title IV student aid, a student must demonstrate satisfactory academic progress.
 Under federal law and regulation, the college is required to establish, publish and enforce minimum academic standards for the continued receipt of federal Title IV student aid.
 A satisfactory progress policy must include both a qualitative measure and a quantitative measure of the student’s progress.
-At Hudson Valley Community College, the qualitative standard is measured using the student’s cumulative grade point average (GPA)1 as calculated by the Registrar’s Office, and the quantitative standard is measured using the student’s percentage of overall credit hours earned (overall credit hours earned divided by overall credit hours attempted) or, based upon the percentage of credit hours earned in the term (term credit hours earned divided by term credit hours attempted).
+At Hudson Valley Community College, the qualitative standard is measured using the student’s cumulative grade point average (GPA)1 as calculated by the Registrar’s Office, and the quantitative standard is measured using the student’s percentage of overall credit hours earned (overall credit hours earned divided by overall credit hours attempted).
 Additionally, a measure of maximum timeframe (150 Percent Rule) is performed as a part of the policy (see SAP Measurement Standards).
 Students must meet the minimum requirements of the SAP policy to retain eligibility for federal Title IV student aid.